Sport in Kenya: Boxing

+Waruinge Nakayama is one of Kenya's foremost boxers.
+Born Philip Warunige, he changed his name as a result of moving to Japan.
+Wairunge won a silver medal as a Bantamweight in the 1972 Summer Olympics at Munich, Germany as an amateur, before embarking on a professional career that saw him almost crown himself a world champion, losing twice, for the WBC's world Super-Bantamweight title to Rigoberto Riasco and, later on, for the same organization's Bantamweight one, to Carlos Zarate.
+He also won the Japanese national Super-Bantamweight professional boxing championship.

 Cycling

 The Kenyan-born cyclist Chris Froome emerged in the early 2010s as one of the top road racing cyclists in the world, breaking through with runner-up finishes at the 2011 Vuelta a Espana and 2012 Tour de France before winning a bronze medal in the time trial at the 2012 Olympics and the 2013 Tour de France, becoming the first African-born rider to win the race.
 Froome rode as a Kenyan before switching his nationality to represent the United Kingdom before the 2008 Tour de France.
 He took his second Tour win in 2015 and a third the following year, followed by another time trial bronze at the 2016 Olympics.
 Froome was mentored by Kenyan professional cyclist David Kinjah in his early years.